Careers360 Logo

 Radius of second circle =R2

-circumference of second circle =2πR2
+circumference of the second circle =2πR2

-circumference of third circle=2πR
+circumference of the third circle=2πR

 According to question

-2πR1 + 2πR2=2πR
+2πR1 + 2πR2 = 2πR

-2π(R1 + R2)=2πR
+2π(R1 + R2) = 2πR

 Hence option A is correct.